pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

     FstClient::dispatcher(0x2a4c8b0, 56, 0, 0, 0x7fff4a83fb40, 0.000000)...

-The address seems to be zeroed-out (at least the first 0x99 bytes)
+The address seems to be zeroed-out (at least the first 0x99 bytes).
+The index is the parameter index currently being automated...

 ## effCode:66
 adding a MIDI-item in REAPER and pressing some keys